ngpeijiun/ngpeijiun.github.io/cg/p5/p5-1-introduction.md

     > ![Ellipse](_media/p5-1-ellipse.png)

-4. Next, we will skip ahead to a sketch that is a little more exciting.
+4. Next, we will skip ahead to a sketch that is a little more exciting:

     ```javascript
     // sketch.js